-Delta variant update: This tracker map shows COVID hotspots from NYC to Florida to California
+Delta variant update: This tracker map shows COVID hotspots from NYC and Florida to California

 - Emergent: “New cases for the first time or in counties that have had zero new cases for 60 or more days.”

 - Spreading: “Low to moderate rates of new cases each day.
-Likely controlled by local policies and individuals taking measures such as wearing masks and curtailing unnecessary activities.”
+Likely controlled by local policies and individuals taking measures, such as wearing masks and curtailing unnecessary activities.”

 - Epidemic: “Accelerating and uncontrolled rates of new cases.”